Anna Gutto: Acting

 Gutto appeared in the independent film The Contenders (2010), playing the "obnoxious hostess" of a weekend gathering of five friends, one of whom dies off-screen.
 She appeared in the film Gone with the Woman (Tatt av kvinnen) (2007), directed by Petter Næss.

 Directing

 Prior to her feature-length film debut, Gutto directed five short films.
 Her short film The Light Above is about a young sex-trafficking victim who manages to escape.
 She received a grant from the Alfred P. Sloan Foundation to work on A Lucky Man, which tells the story of a college football player who is raped.
 Her other short films included Mommy Heist, which was broadcast on France Television's FR3.

-Gutto co-directed the Norwegian Netflix series Home for Christmas (Hjem til jul) during its first season with creator Per-Olav Sørensen.
+Gutto assisted the director on the Norwegian Netflix series Home for Christmas (Hjem til jul) during its first season with creator Per-Olav Sørensen.
 The miniseries, which first aired in 2019, is often compared to the Christmas romantic comedy film Love Actually.